Financial Aid Satisfactory Academic Progress

 |46 or more

-The quantity of a student's progress is measured by the Cumulative Completion Rate (hours earned divided by hours attempted).
+The quantity of a student's progress is measured by the Cumulative Pace of Completion (hours earned divided by hours attempted).
 Students are required to complete 2/3 of attempted hours while at Columbia College.
 Students who receive an I (incomplete), F (failing), W (withdrawal), or WE (excused withdrawal) for a course in a semester or session will have those courses included in the cumulative attempted hours (for definition of grades please see academic policies, regulations, and procedures in the academic catalog).
-The Cumulative Completion Rate will be calculated in May to determine eligibility for financial aid for the following term.
-All courses will be included in the Cumulative Completion Rate calculated.
+The Cumulative Pace of Completion will be calculated in May to determine eligibility for financial aid for the following term.

 Please note the following:

 - Repeated courses will add total hours attempted but not hours completed.
 The new grade will be included in the cumulative GPA calculation and the old grade will be excluded.
 The repeated course will be included in both qualitative and quantitative calculations.